 NOTE: This job description does not form part of the employee’s contract of employment but is provided for guidance.
 The precise duties and responsibilities of any job may be expected to change over time.
 Job holders should be consulted over any proposed changes to this job description before implementation.

-JJOB TITLE: Child Care Worker
+JOB TITLE: Child Care Worker

 REPORTS TO: Designated Deputy Childcare Manager